Xethron/migrations-generator/README.md

 Run `php artisan help migrate:generate` for a list of options.

+Check out Chung Tran's blog post for a quick step by step introduction: [Generate Migrations from an existing database in Laravel 4](http://codingtip.blogspot.com/2014/04/laravel-4-generate-migration-existed-dabase-laravel-4.html)

 ## Changelog

 Changelog for Laravel Migrations Generator

+### 10 May: v1.1.1
+* Fix crash when migrating tables that use enum
+* Added Tests
+* Major refactoring of the code

 ### 24 March: v1.1.0
 * Ability to add entries into the Migrations Table, so that they won't be run as they already exist.